Zmrihawy/Webutvikling-project3/README.md

 that the responds our backend returns are as expected.
 With super-test we can actually start an instance of our server and make request to it.
 Of course, our mongodb instance has to be in reach for this to work.
 To run the tests, make sure you are on the NTNU net, go to the server folder, then run `npm test`.

+### Prop types
+In addition we implemented the use of proptypes in our react component structures which is a form of validation that ensures the right type of props are always passed to a react component.
+It is not really a form of testing, but it helps maintain correctness in the app.